maciejg-git/litewind-alpine-documentation/documentation/select.md

 The data for the component is provided by the `select` function in the `x-data` directive and the props in the `data-*` attributes.

+The select component is based on the input component, so you can use any of its props or additional elements such as a clear button, icon, loader, and more.
+See the documentation for the input component here.

 #### Props

 {% render "reference.liquid" props: props %}